Predictive posteriors under hidden confounding: Introduction

-Another framework for quantifying uncertainty of any predictive algorithm is {\em conformal prediction}.
-Recent developments in this literature have shown a growing interest in robustness, particularly in constructing robust prediction intervals for a fixed marginal coverage level rather than estimating full distributions \citep{tibs19}.
-In addition, causality has recently been related to a certain risk minimization problem with a corresponding notion of robustness \citep{stspeter}.
-To our knowledge, only two studies address robust probabilistic prediction in the causality literature: \cite{kook} proposed {\em distributional anchor regression} for conditional transformation models as an extension of the above mentioned; and \cite{henzi} analysed invariance for probabilistic predictions penalizing empirical risk minimization with the variance of the scoring rule computed across environments.
+The majority of research addressing distribution shifts has concentrated on point prediction in regression or classification.
+Notable strategies include {\em distributionally robust optimization} \citep{sinha2020}, which involves minimax optimization over distributions; and the causality-inspired framework initiated by \cite{anchor}.
+However, their regularization scheme precludes asymptotically unbiased estimation of causal parameters.
+A promising framework for quantifying uncertainty of predictive algorithms is {\em conformal prediction}, which pursues the construction of robust prediction intervals for a fixed marginal coverage level based on order statistics \citep{tibs19}.
+In addition, causality has been related to a certain risk minimization problem entailing a new interpretation of robustness \citep{stspeter}.
+However, to our knowledge, only two studies address robust probabilistic prediction in the causality literature: \cite{kook} proposed {\em distributional anchor regression} as an extension for conditional transformation models; and \cite{henzi} analysed invariance for probabilistic predictions penalizing empirical risk minimization with the variance of the scoring rule across environments.

-\cite{ai2024} argue that distribution shifts comprise both ``covariate'' and ``\( Y | X \)'' types of shifts.
-Covariate shifts refer to differences in the marginal distribution of \( X \) between training and target environments, due e.g. to age or gender distributional structure variations. \( Y | X \) shifts involve changes in the conditional relationship between the outcome and covariates, potentially due to unobserved confounders or noncompliance \citep{Robins1989}. \cite{ai2024} suggest reweighting training samples based on estimated covariate shift and adjusting confidence levels to accommodate the worst-case \( Y | X \) shift.
-Importantly, both types of shifts are fundamentally different: while covariate shifts can be identifiable from data, the type $Y | X$ itself is not inherently identifiable.
+Covariate shifts refer to differences in the marginal distribution of \( X \) between training and target environments, due e.g. to age or gender distributional structure variations.
+In turn, \( Y | X \) shifts involve changes in the conditional relationship between $Y$ and $X$, potentially due to unobserved confounders or noncompliance \citep{Robins1989}. \cite{ai2024} argue that distribution shifts comprise both ``$X$'' and ``\( Y | X \)'' types of shifts, which are fundamentally different: while the $X$ type can be identifiable from data, the type $Y | X$ itself is not inherently identifiable.